28raining/vw_games/worms/planning/status/README.md

 As a start, let's first aim to build the *worm with baseball bat*.
 There's many tasks here!

-1. Draw the 2nd, 3rd, Nth worm which is controlled by different users
+1. Draw the 2nd, 3rd, Nth worm which is controlled by different users -> wk done
-2. Add jumping to the worm (requires physics math) (spacebar)
+2. Add jumping to the worm (requires physics math) (spacebar) -> wk done
 3. Implement sprites or similar - a method to animate the worm.
 Prefer SVG, because then 1x sprite can be easily re-coloured (may want to use library for sprites?
-Makes it look simple)
+Makes it look simple) -> wk - no sprites but use SVG to create paths, then use Canvas to draw and modify the paths.
+Not bad!.
+50% done (literally 50% of the worm)
 4. Sprite for the baseball bat, do animation
 5. Add a weapon selector and let user chose nothing or baseball bat
 6. What happens when the worm is hit by the bat?
 Full animation needed